sludovicdelys/TIL/React/forms.md

 In React, when you give an <input> element a value attribute, then something strange happens: the <input> element becomes controlled.
 It stops using its internal storage.
 This is a more “React” way of doing things.

+🤔 **Do controlled and uncontrolled just mean stateless and stateful?**

+Controlled and uncontrolled are always used in the context of React forms, which can be stateless or stateful.
+However, controlled and uncontrolled components are usually attributed with a stateless and a stateful nature, respectively.

+A controlled component has its state controlled from outside.
+Because of this, controlled components are usually stateless as they do not store their own state and receive it from a parent component.

+Uncontrolled components are essentially stateful, as they store and maintain their own internal state.